 (e) Resource specific Forward Reserve Delivered Megawatts for TMNSR within a Reserve Zone will be applied first to a Market Participant’s higher value Forward Reserve Obligation for TMNSR in that Reserve Zone.
 Any surplus Forward Reserve Delivered Megawatts for TMNSR in that Reserve Zone will be applied to meet the Market Participant’s Forward Reserve Obligation for TMOR in that Reserve Zone.
 Forward Reserve Delivered Megawatts remaining within that Reserve Zone after the Market Participant’s Forward Reserve Obligation for that Reserve Zone have been met is available to be applied to the Market Participant’s Forward Reserve Obligations in other Reserve Zones provided that the Forward Reserve Delivered Megawatts can be delivered to the other Reserve Zones.

-(f) Forward Reserve Delivered Megawatts for a Demand Response Resource which has not been dispatched are calculated for each hour of the Real-Time Energy Market for each Reserve Zone as the minimum of:
+(f) Forward Reserve Delivered Megawatts for a Demand Response Resource or a Demand Response Distributed Energy Resource Aggregation which has not been dispatched are calculated for each hour of the Real-Time Energy Market for each Reserve Zone as the minimum of:

-(i) the amount of Forward Reserve that the Resource can provide, based upon CLAIM10 and CLAIM30 provided in the Demand Response Resource’s Demand Reduction Offer,
+(i) the amount of Forward Reserve that the Resource can provide, based upon CLAIM10 and CLAIM30 provided in the Demand Response Resource’s Demand Reduction Offer or in the Demand Response Distributed Energy Resource Aggregation’s Baseline Deviation Offer,

 (ii) Forward Reserve Assigned Megawatts, or